Skip to content

 • Change how the process works on the fly.

-The main parts of an automation rule
+What are the main parts of an automation rule?

 Every automation rule has two main parts: